GowtherZil/easy_tbot/docs/quick/handlers.md

 ```

 !!! note
-    If you are using the AiogramBacken refer to [Aiogram documentation](http://test.com) for types and parameters in class and function base view.
+    If you are using the Aiogram Backend refer to [Aiogram documentation](http://test.com) for types and parameters in class and function base view.